monkin/btest/readme.md

 Test task made with 'react-native'.

-Most probably it works only on Android, because I had no Apple devices to develop and test.
+Most probably it works only on Android, because I had no Apple devices to develop and test with.

 Redux and typed-redux-saga are used as a state management solution.